 But then there are the folks who want the heavy duty stuff.
 Maybe they'll use their sealer so frequently they want one built to last.
 Maybe they've gone through a few lower end sealers and want to invest in something better.
 Maybe they just appreciate the heft and quality of a well-made machine.
 Or maybe they just want something they can use to seal liquids as well as solids.

 Whatever their reasons, purchasing a commercial quality vacuum sealer is rarely something people regret.
 It's a valuable kitchen tool that pays for itself in food savings, usually within less than a year.
 My commercial chamber vacuum sealer is one of the best appliances I've ever bought.
 It's paid for itself over and over and over.
 And over. 🙂

-So if you're curious about commercial vacuum sealers--what makes them "commercial," what makes them better than residential grade, and which ones give you the best bang for your buck--read on.
-There's a lot to learn!
+So if you're curious about commercial vacuum sealers--what makes them "commercial," what makes them better than consumer grade, and which ones give you the best bang for your buck--read on.
+We can help with all of that!